dnkmmr69420/bazziteplus/README.md

 ## Installation

 ### First, if you aren't on Bazzite or other forms of Fedora Atmoic, Download the Bazzite ISO and install Bazzite
-If you are already on Bazzite or Fedora Atomic (KDE), you can skip this
+If you are already on Bazzite or Fedora Atomic (KDE), you can skip this.
+I also have no plans to ship out ISOs (especially since this here is Bazzite but with a few extras).
+This one is also KDE only as well.

 [Download Bazzite](https://bazzite.gg/)